MicrosoftDocs/xamarin-docs/docs/ios/troubleshooting/mtouch-errors.md

             [LinkWith ("mylib.a", IsCxx = true)]

-  - If you can't modify the third-party binding, or you're linking manually with a third-party library, you can set the equivalent flag by passing <code>-cxx</code> to mtouch (this is done by modifying the additional mtouch arguments in the project's iOS Build options page.
+  - If you can't modify the third-party binding, or you're linking manually with a third-party library, you can set the equivalent flag by passing `-cxx` to mtouch (this is done by modifying the additional mtouch arguments in the project's iOS Build options page.
 Remember that this must be done for every project configuration).

 <a name="MT5211" />